Skip to main content

 1.30×

-Qualifies at 1.20× floor (0.10× headroom)
+Clears the 1.20× floor (0.10× headroom)

 Qualifies, but tight.
 Actual DSCR 1.30× vs floor 1.20× (only 0.10× headroom).
 Small NOI surprises (vacancy uptick, rent reset, expense inflation) can push the deal under-water on debt service.
 Consider lower loan or higher DSCR floor for cushion.